Novosti (Croatia): History

+The first meeting of the presidency of the newly established Serb National Council which took place on 12 and 13 November 1997 at the Workers' Hall, Vukovar, received the report on the initiation of the Novosti project.
+The report specified Vukovar as the seat of the new publication with Zagreb as a subsidiary office.
+In the context of the completion of the UNTAES mission of the United Nations in the Eastern Slavonia, Baranja and Western Syrmia, the Government of Croatia allocated 800,000 Croatian kuna for the new publication.

-The weekly Novosti was originally launched by SNV in December 1999 in broadsheet format as a weekly publication primarily concerned with minority politics related to Serbs of Croatia.
+The weekly Novosti was launched by SNV in December 1999 in broadsheet format as a weekly publication primarily concerned with minority politics related to Serbs of Croatia.
 Since its first issue the magazine adopted a policy of linguistic pluralism and featured articles written in both Croatian and Serbian, and offered a mix of sections printed in Latin and Cyrillic scripts.
 However, its circulation was limited to subscribers and was not widely available in newsstands for the first ten years of its existence.

 In late 2009 the magazine underwent an extensive makeover in an effort to transform it into a weekly magazine which would also appeal to the mainstream public, with more space dedicated to commentary pieces and coverage of nationally significant political and cultural events, as well as investigative journalism.
 To that extent, the magazine hired a number of prominent columnists and intellectuals as commentators, including Viktor Ivančić (formerly of Feral Tribune), Boris Dežulović, Vladimir Arsenijević, Tomislav Jakić and Igor Mandić, and was for the first time made available for purchase at newsstands.

+The 2025 budget for Novosti was cut by 35%, which was condemned by the International Press Institute.